Do you love running your fan, but are worried it might be increasing your utility bills a lot?

-To help you enjoy your ceiling fan without having to worry about going over your monthly utilities budget, I’ve prepared the calculator below.
-In it, you’ll find several options you can tweak to fit your appliance’s specifications.
-Hopefully, by the end of this article you’ll have a much clearer idea of what running your ceiling fan is costing you.
+To help you enjoy your ceiling fan without worrying about going over your monthly utilities budget, I’ve prepared the calculator below.
+In it, you’ll find several options you can tweak to fit your fan’s specifications.

 How I’ve Estimated Ceiling Fan Running Costs

-One of my main findings was that, when set to low, ceiling fans use as little as 5W per hour (or .005 kWh); however, this can be increased by the fan’s blade diameter.
+One of my main findings was that, when set to low, ceiling fans use as little as 5W per hour (or .005 kWh); however, the fan’s blade diameter can increase power usage.

-That being said, even if you had the largest commercial fan diameter available on the market, you typically don’t have to worry about running costs when it comes to your ceiling fan.
-There are other appliances, such as heaters, that use a lot more power every month.
+However, even if you had the largest commercial fan diameter available on the market, you typically don’t have to worry about running costs when it comes to your ceiling fan.
+Other appliances, such as heaters, use a lot more power every month.

 How to Lower Your Ceiling Fan’s Running Costs